elzacontiero/ContieroCellar/README.md

 # Contiero Cellar

 This project implements a REST service to keep records of wines in a cellar.
-It is implemented in Java with Spring framework using MySQL database as a backend.
+It is written in Java using Spring Boot to perform CRUD operations on MySQL database.

 ## Why are we doing this?

-This project is part of the requirement for the completion of QA Digital Skills Bootcamp where the fundamentals of software engineering were covered.
+This project is part of the requirement for the completion of QA Digital Skills Bootcamp where the fundamentals of Software Development were covered.

 The objective is to create a Spring Boot REST API, with utilisation of supporting tools, methodologies, and technologies, that encapsulates all fundamental and practical modules covered during training.